About Delivery Tokens

-Delivery Tokens provide read-only access to the associated environments.
+Delivery Tokens are tokens that provide you with read-only access to the associated environments.
 It is a credential—used along with the stack API key—to make authorized Content Delivery API requests for retrieving the published content of an environment.

-However, one token can be used to fetch content from only one environment.
+You can use one token to fetch content from only one environment.
 This means that you need to create different tokens for different publishing environments of your stack.

-Having separate tokens for different environments ensure that only the specified people have access to the content of the required environments.
-For example, testers can have fetch content of only the ‘staging’ environment, while content managers have access to the ‘production’ environment.
+Having separate tokens for different environments ensures that only the specified people have access to the content of the required environments.
+For example, testers can fetch content of only the “staging” environment, while content managers have access to the “production” environment.
 This separation ensures the safety of your content and allows you to manage separate delivery channels independently.

 Key points to remember: